openstack/ironic/doc/source/deploy/install-guide.rst

 Enabling HTTPS in Swift
 =======================

-The `Enabling HTTPS in Swift`_ section has been moved to the Bare Metal service Install Guide.
+See the `Enabling HTTPS in Swift`_ section in the installation guide for the Bare Metal service.

 .. _`Enabling HTTPS in Swift`: http://docs.openstack.org/project-install-guide/baremetal/draft/enabling-https.html#enabling-https-in-swift